-Simple Subject and Predicate
+Simple Subject & Simple Predicate

 The simple subject and simple predicate of a sentence refer to just the noun (or pronoun) and the verb, without including modifiers or prepositions.
 Very basic sentences contain just a simple subject and predicate.
-For example: "Henry runs."
-"You talk."

-Complete Subject and Predicate
+Complete Subject & Complete Predicate

 The complete subject and complete predicate include the verb and noun along with all modifiers.
-"The fat, mean little boy in the garden laughed obnoxiously at the frightened puppy."

 The words "and," "or" and "but" are coordinating conjunctions used to link two or more nouns, verbs or complete sentences together.
 A compound predicate contains two or more verbs linked with a conjunction.
-"Randy jumped on his motorcycle, hit the accelerator and sped away."

-Compound Subject and Predicate
+Compound Subject & Compound Predicate

-A sentence can have both a compound subject and a compound predicate.
-"Either you or Henry stole my wallet, maxed out my credit cards, and emptied my bank account."
+- Either you or Henry stole my wallet, maxed out my credit cards, and emptied my bank account.